kholy74/Club-Manager/README.md

 # Club-Manager
-SAP System for club management.
-The system manages the member's data, club activities, and tariff structure.
-It allows users to add new members, assign activities and tariffs to them, and modify existing tariffs and activities.
-The system enables the creation of new tariffs and activities.
-Users can track the monthly and yearly income of the club.
+# SAP System for Club Management

+This system is designed for managing club activities, members, and tariff structures in an SAP environment.
+The system enables administrators to:

+- Manage member data.
+- Assign activities and tariffs to members.
+- Change existing tariffs and activities.
+- Create new activities and tariffs.
+- Track monthly and yearly income of the club.

+This solution enhances the efficiency of managing memberships, activities, and financial tracking, providing valuable insights for decision-making.